wandb/weave/docs/docs/reference/gen_notebooks/leaderboard_quickstart.md

         )
 ```

-## Step 7: Review the Leaderboard
+## Step 7: Create a Leaderboard to view the results

-You can create a new leaderboard by navigating to the leaderboard tab in the UI and clicking "Create Leaderboard".
+To view your results, create a new Leaderboard.
+You can create a Leaderboard in the UI or using the SDK:

-We can also generate a leaderboard directly from Python:
+### Create a Leaderboard in the UI

+1. In the Weave UI, navigate to the **Leaderboard tab**
+2. Click **Create Leaderboard**.

+### Create a Leaderboard using the SDK

+The following code creates a Leaderboard using the SDK.

 ```python
 from weave.flow import leaderboard